SPANDigital/presidium-html-to-markdown/README.md

 assetDir: 'assets' # The directory where assets should be saved
 contentDir: 'content' # The directory where the converted markdown files should be saved
 ```

----

-## Limitations

-The article parser assumes that every article will have a title defined by the `--headers` selector.
-If the article doesn't have a header the parsing will fail with error "expected article to have a header: <path>"